neuronsimulator/nrn/docs/guide/nmodls_built_in_functions.rst

     **sin(x) - compute the sine**

-        : Returns the sine of its argument (sinx).
+        : Returns the sine of its argument (sin x).
 The angle is expressed in radians.

     **sinh(x) - compute the hyperbolic sine**

-        : Returns the hyperbolic sine for a real argument (sinhx).
+        : Returns the hyperbolic sine for a real argument (sinh x).

-    **sqrt(x) - compute the square root**
+    :math:`\sqrt(x)` **- compute the square root**

         : Returns the positive square root of its argument (x).

     **tan(x) - compute the tangent**

-        : Returns the tangent of its argument (tanx).
+        : Returns the tangent of its argument (tan x).
 The angle is expressed in radians.

     **tanh(x) - compute the hyperbolic tangent**

-        : Returns the hyperbolic tangent for a real argument (tanhx).
+        : Returns the hyperbolic tangent for a real argument (tanh x).